Which of the following best describes a histogram that is skewed ... | Study Prep in Pearson+

 Recognize that in a left-skewed histogram, most data values are concentrated on the right side (higher values), with fewer values trailing off to the left.

-Compare the given options to this definition: the correct description should mention a longer tail on the left and concentration of data on the right.
+Compare this to other options: equal bar heights indicate uniform distribution, a longer tail on the right indicates right skewness, and symmetric histograms have balanced tails on both sides.

-Conclude that the best description of a left-skewed histogram is: 'The histogram has a longer tail on the left side and most data values are concentrated on the right.'
+Conclude that the best description of a left-skewed histogram is: it has a longer tail on the left side and most data values are concentrated on the right.

 Related Videos